csound/csoundAPI_examples/7.x/c/README.md

 - example7.c: getting signals from the main output.
 - example8.c: sending signals to the main input.
 - example9.c: accessing function tables.
+- example10.c: compiling from CSD string and resetting